deathcod/all-in-one-circle-conky/README.md

 * expression involving decimal substraction.
 * change of the window size and positions of underling objects and also managed the flickering issue.
 * changed the earlier used yahoo api to openweathermap api as yahoo api had been reconfigured and didnot support the direct access to api.
+* included the icons as per the openweathermap site.